jadecobra/python_tdd_exercises/source/functions_keyword.rst

               }
           )

-    the terminal shows an :doc:`AssertionError` for the last test I added
+    the terminal shows an :doc:`/AssertionError` for the last test I added
   * time to match the last test to the expected value in the comparison

     .. code-block:: python